 People

 How will you staff any new facility?
-Will you need new recruits or will your existing workforce move/adapt?
+Will you need new recruits or will your existing workforce move or adapt?

 Key risks